Technical Debt: The Silent Tax That's Slowly Killing Your Business

 The Debt Is Already There.
 The Only Question Is Whether You're Paying Attention.

-Every system in active use has technical debt.
+Every system that's actually in use has technical debt.
 Yours does.
-Ours does.
-The question was never whether it exists — the question is whether anyone is tracking it, budgeting for it, and paying it down.
+So does ours.
+The question was never whether it's there.
+It's whether anyone is tracking it, budgeting for it, and paying it down.

 Businesses that ignore it pay anyway.
-They pay in delayed launches, lost customers, burned-out engineers, and strategic options that quietly expire without anyone noticing.
-Businesses that manage it explicitly spend maybe 15% of capacity on maintenance — and move three times faster on everything else, because the foundation they build on is actually solid.
+They pay in late launches, lost customers, burned-out engineers, and good opportunities that quietly slip away without anyone noticing.
+Businesses that deal with it head-on spend maybe 15% of their time on upkeep, and they move three times faster on everything else, because the ground they build on is solid.

-The most expensive kind of debt is the kind you refuse to look at.
-Invisible interest compounds the fastest.
-So if you've read this far and found yourself recognising signs in your own business — that recognition is the first real payment.
-Everything else follows from deciding to see clearly.
+The most expensive kind of debt is the kind you refuse to look at, because the interest you can't see grows the fastest.
+If you've read this far and you're seeing the signs in your own business, that's the first real payment.
+Everything else starts the moment you decide to look at it clearly.

 "The shortcuts are already taken.
 The interest is already accruing.
 The only real question is: are you still pretending the bill won't come?"